brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

    authenticate with Cloudflare**.
    You need to copy a URL from the logs and visit it to authenticate.

-A tunnel will now have been created and show up in your Cloudflare Teams dashboard.
-Please review the additional configuration options listed below.
+A tunnel should now be listed in your Cloudflare Teams dashboard.
+Please review the additional configuration options below.

 ### Remote tunnel add-on setup (advanced setups only)